russel2005/Pytest-API-Automation/README.md

 - Name all the test modules with test_.py
 - Name all the test functions with test_():
 ### [Fixtures](#fixtures)
 That are run by pytest before the actual test fuctions.
-Ex Setup DB Connection, or initialize webDriver
+Ex Setup DB Connection, or initialize webDriver.
+Can put fixtures in test files or, in conftest.py for making fixtures available in multiple test files. it use as an argument in the test function.

 ### [Marker](#marker)
 ```